tomash/spree_globalize/README.markdown

 ## Notes

-* The current version of Globalize a patch to get translated field values to show on forms.
+* The current version of Globalize has a bug that keeps the translated field values from showing on forms.
 There's a patch available for this, which hasn't been applied to code-base yet:

 http://gist.github.com/107265